 The disposal cell was constructed during mill operations by damming the head of a natural drainage basin.
 The face of the earthen containment dam has a 20% slope and is riprap armored to prevent erosion and degradation.
-Large-diameter riprap was used to protect the spillway in the central portion of the containment dam where precipitation runoff would discharge from the disposal cell cover (PL-10).
+Large-diameter riprap was used to protect the spillway in the central portion of the containment dam where precipitation runoff would discharge from the disposal cell cover (PL-11).
 Native vegetation is well established on the face, which is desirable for increasing the erosion protection of the surface.
-A potential storm-water flow path was observed on the southern edge of the spillway (PL-11) where the armored spillway and armored containment dam meet.
-Inspectors will continue to visually monitor the spillway during the annual inspections and the storm-water pathway does not appear to affect the integrity of the spillway.
-There were no indications of erosion, settlement, seeps, or other modifying processes that might affect the integrity of the containment dam.
+A potential stormwater flow path was observed on the southern edge of the spillway (PL-12) where the armored spillway and armored containment dam meet.
+Inspectors will continue to visually monitor the spillway during the annual inspections, and the stormwater pathway does not appear to affect the integrity of the spillway.
+Slight variations in the containment dam side slope were observed and will continue to be monitored (PL-13).
+A geotechnical investigation is proposed to better characterize surface and subsurface erosion along the containment dam side slope.
+Indications of erosion, settlement, mounding, or other modifying processes that might affect the integrity of the containment dam will continue to be visually monitored and do not affect the performance of the disposal cell side slope.
 No maintenance needs were identified.